mc-rtc/mc-rtc-superbuild/README.md

 It will clone, update, build, install all of mc_rtc dependencies, mc_rtc itself and downstream projects.
 You can also extend the project locally or clone extensions to build your own projects.

+There are two ways to use the superbuild:
+- **Recommended:** Within isolated devcontainers (docker images).
+This will leave your host system intact, and come with a convenient environment pre-configured to efficiently work with the framework.
+For building within devcontainers, please refer to [doc/devcontainer.md](doc/devcontainer.md)
+- Or locally on your host machine.
+Note that system dependencies (apt, pip, ROS, etc.) will be installed globally on your machine.
+For building with this method, keep reading this page.

 Requirements
 --